andrewhood125/establish/README.md

 Book Code Standards
 -------------------
   - Books should suppress all stdout
-  - They should require no input
+  - They should require no input expect for passwords